pi3142/GUIquiz2019/README.md

 <code> export DISPLAY=:0 </code>

-##### (The machine that you are remotely connected to must have a X session running at address 0, if not change the address accordingly)
+##### (The Raspberry Pi that you are remotely connected to must have a X session running at address 0, if not change the address accordingly)

 ### How to test your code on a Linux / Mac environment